corpsecouch/corpsecouch.github.io/README.md

 # jasonbejot.com
-This site is built on Vue.js.
+This site is built using VitePress.

 ## Installation
-To install the dependencies run `npm install`.
+To install dependencies run `npm install`.

+## Development
+Run `npm run dev` to run a local web server with hot updates.
+All source files are in `/src`.

 ## Building
-The site is built using webpack.
-Simply run `npm run build`.
-The entire site is built to `/dist`.

-## Development
-Webpack is set up to serve the site from `/dist` during development.
-Simply run `npm run serve`.
-The webpack server is also configured for hot updates, it will build and serve any changes in `/src`.
+There's little need to build manually.
+It's configured to build to the `.vitepress/dist` folder which github is set to ignore.
+The only real reason to build is to check that it will build once pushed to GitHub.

 ## Deployment
-The site is using Github Pages configured to serve from the gh-pages branch.
-To deploy just the `/dist` folder to gh-pages, simply run `npm run deploy`.
+The site is served on Github Pages.
+It's configured to automatically build and deploy on every push to the 'main' branch.